Simple San Marzano Tomato Sauce (4 Ingredients)

 hands squeezing canned tomatoes into pot

-Crush whole tomatoes into the pot.
+Crush whole tomatoes with the puréed juices into a pot.
 I use my hands.

 ladle of san marzano tomato sauce over pot

-Cook the sauce over medium-low heat at a low simmer for 45-60 minutes.
+Cook the sauce at a low simmer for 45-60 minutes or until it’s as thick as you like it.

 • Buy chopped frozen onions or chop fresh onions in the food processor.